0x0Doron/PySAT/README.md

 ----------------------------------------------------------------------------

-PySAT is a personal project that I started building for a high school project.
+PySAT is a personal project that I started building for a school project.
 The idea was to creare a tool to scan different devices connected to the internet.

 ### Features